shoeffner/mthesis/src/conclusion.md

 TODO(shoeffner): beautify plot \Cref{fig:bioid_accuracies}

-TODO(shoeffner): ADD CONTENTS OF FILES MANUALLY BECAUSE THE FILTER DOES NOT WORK!
-OR FIX THE FILTER

 The accuracy of `PupilLocalization` is very good and reaches the same accuracy as @Timm2011.
 Inspecting the times in \Cref{tab:comptimes-BioID} it becomes clear that `PupilLocalization` performs faster than the implementation of `EyeLike` on the
 BioID dataset with a median computation time of @file:assets/gen_files/comptimes/BioID-all-PupilLocalization-median.si,